GSA-TTS/ai-gov-api/docs/test_design_n_planning/Testcases_7_12_ZeroTrust/Test Cases_Least Privilege.md

 * **Expected Secure Outcome:** Scopes are granular and provide clear separation between inference, embedding, and administrative functions, aligning with the principle of least privilege.
 No overly broad or ambiguous scopes are defined for general use.
 * **Verification Steps:**
     1. Confirm scopes like `MODELS_INFERENCE`, `MODELS_EMBEDDING`, `ADMIN` are present.
+    2. Verify that `ADMIN` scope is not assigned by default in user creation processes.
+    3. Confirm that scope separation prevents privilege escalation between different LLM operations.
     2. Assess if these scopes are sufficiently fine-grained for the current functionalities.
     3. Consider if any combined scopes (e.g., a "read-all-models-and-perform-inference" scope) exist and if they are justified or could be broken down further if needed for more roles.